What is a corneal ulcer?

 See a doctor right away if you think you have a corneal ulcer because it can lead to blindness.

 Most corneal ulcers are caused by:

 Many different bacteria, viruses, and parasites Overview of Infectious Disease An infection is when microorganisms (germs) invade part of your body and make you sick.
-"Micro" means small, so microorganisms are tiny living creatures.
-They're so small they can't be seen... read more can be involved.
+Microoganisms are tiny living creatures that are so small they can't be seen without a microscope.
+There... read more can be involved.

 Usually, you also have an eye problem that makes infection more likely, for example:

 Irritation from your contact lenses, for example, from wearing them while you sleep or not cleaning them properly

 Irritation from in-growing eyelashes Trichiasis Trichiasis is misalignment of eyelashes, which rub against the eyeball, in a person who does not have entropion.
 Trichiasis develops most commonly some time after chronic blepharitis (inflammation... read more or an in-turned eyelid Entropion and Ectropion Entropion and ectropion are eyelid problems.
 Normally, your upper and lower eyelids close tightly to protect your eye.
 Entropion is when the eyelid turns inward.
 It most commonly affects older... read more

 What are the symptoms of a corneal ulcer?

 Usually, a corneal ulcer develops in only one eye.